Petro-Logistics/petro-api-python/README.md

 ---

 ## Python API CLient
-This module is a Python API client (with an example) for retrieving data with with the [Petro-Logistics API](https://secure.petro-logistics.com/client/api).
+This module is a Python API client (with examples) for retrieving data with with the [Petro-Logistics API](https://secure.petro-logistics.com/client/api).

 ## Dependencies